These Rules are made under section 452 of the Education and Training Act 2020 by the Board of NZQA and the Minister of Education.

 - confirmation that any advertising and other information provided to prospective learners clearly shows that the study or training involved is provided under a sub-contracting arrangement.

-- the holder remains responsible for the sub-contractor meeting all of the holder’s obligations in relation to the consent; and
+- the other body remains responsible for the sub-contractor meeting all of the other body's obligations in relation to the consent; and

 - the sub-contractor will meet all relevant obligations in the Act and in rules made under section 452 of the Act in relation to the consent; and

-- there is an agreement between the holder and the sub-contractor that includes provisions to ensure that NZQA is able to exercise its quality assurance and enforcement powers and functions in respect of the acts or omissions of the sub-contractor relating to the consent; and
+- there is an agreement between the other body and the sub-contractor that includes provisions to ensure that NZQA is able to exercise its quality assurance and enforcement powers and functions in respect of the acts or omissions of the sub-contractor relating to the consent; and

 - the information and advertising for the study or training clearly states that it is provided through a sub-contracting arrangement; and

-- all learner enrolments are through the holder, and the holder maintains all student enrolment and academic information; and
+- all learner enrolments are through the other body, and the other body maintains all student enrolment and academic information; and

-- the holder will report credits for the learners and pay the relevant credit reporting fee.
+- the other body will report credits for the learners and pay the relevant credit reporting fee.

 9. Approval of applications for consents to assess